Hekstra-Lab/room-of-requirement/howto/APS_globusBioCARSTransfer.md

 4. Log on to Harvard RC VPN

 5. Add `Harvard FAS RC Holyoke` Globus Endpoint.
-There is also a Boston endpoint, but the Holyoke one is necessary to transfer to `holyscratch`.
+There is also a Boston endpoint, but the Holyoke one is necessary to transfer to `holyscratch` and `holyisilon`.
    You also need to be on the Harvard RC VPN for this to work.

 ![Main Globus Page](images/4_globus.png)